 Warning: This isn't recommended doing most times.
 Typically, the reserved events are used for handling clients.
 For example, if you override the join event, you'll have to have the client send a join event.

 Here is an example with a server-side code-block.

+'''

-''' server = ...
+server = ...

 @server.on("leave", override=True)

-def on_leave(client_data, reason: str):
+def on_leave(client: hisock.ClientInfo, reason: str):

-print(f"{client_data.name} left because {reason}")
+print(f"{client.name} left because {reason}")

-server.disconnect_client(client_data.ip, force=True)
+server.disconnect_client(client, force=True)

+server.run()

 '''